LamaAni/postgres-xl-helm/README.md

 # health check and status

-For the current chart, a pod will be considered healthy if it can pass,
+For the current beta phase, a pod will be considered healthy if it can pass,
 1. pg_isready.
 2. Connect to the gtm, datanodes (all), coordinators (all).